Neilblaze/IOSD-UIETKUK-Meetup-2019/README.md

-# IOSD-UIETKUK-HacktoberFest-Meetup-2019
+# IOSD-UIETKUK-Meetup-2019
-This repository for IOSD UIET-KUK HacktoberFest  Meetup 2019 Write a program in your preferred language..
+This repository for IOSD UIET-KUK Devs Meetup 2019 Write a program in your preferred language..

 ## Getting Started